livegnik/2way-poc-design/README.md

 ## 6. Protocol object model

 `01-protocol/02-object-model.md` defines the grammar of the shared graph.
-Every fact is one of five categories (Parent, Attribute, Edge, Rating, ACL) and every record carries metadata (`app_id`, `id`, `type_id`, `owner_identity`, `global_seq`, `sync_flags`).
-That metadata lets any peer replay history, verify authorship, and enforce ordering without a coordinator or custom storage tricks.
+Facts fall into five canonical categories: Parent, Attribute, Edge, Rating, and ACL (ACL structures are encoded as constrained Parent plus Attribute records).
+Parent, Attribute, Edge, and Rating records carry the shared metadata set (`app_id`, record id, `type_id`, `owner_identity`, `global_seq`, `sync_flags`) so any peer can replay history, verify authorship, and enforce ordering without a coordinator or custom storage tricks.

 This small vocabulary can model any application schema: